Enforce AI policy.

 • Independent verification

 The export alone is enough to verify.
 No Mandate tooling required.
-How to verify it yourself →
+Verify a sample pack yourself →

 One policy engine.
 Every request evaluated and recorded.

 The policy engine sits inline between your users and every AI provider.
-The decision (allow, warn, redact, or block) happens at the connection layer, before anything reaches the provider.
+The decision (allow, warn, redact, block, or escalate) happens at the connection layer, before anything reaches the provider.

 Full product detail →